CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * ** Document access regulations: ** Measures must be taken to make accessing foreign documents more difficult:

 + ** Security Critical Information: ** When network-critical information is frequently printed on critical printers, it must be ensured that only authorized persons can access the printouts.
-For example, network printers and copiers can be used where users must authenticate to print directly to the device (see SYS.4.1.M13 * Authentication for printers, copiers, and MFPs *).
+For example, network printers and copiers can be used where users must authenticate to print directly to the device (see SYS.4.1.M13 * Authentication for Printers, Copiers, and Multifunction Devices *).
 Alternatively, access to the printer could be limited to a few trusted individuals who distribute the printouts to the respective recipients.
 + ** Further restrictions: ** It must be clarified whether and which restrictions should apply to printer accesses.
 For example, it usually does not make sense for people outside the network to print to remote printers because they can not pick up their printouts directly.
 Also for the times, in which normally not printed, appropriate restrictions can be implemented.